Dead Armadillo Craft Brewing celebrates 10 years in Tulsa

-TULSA, Okla. – A Tulsa area brewery celebrated 10 years in Tulsa on Saturday.
+TULSA, Okla. – A local brewery celebrated 10 years in Tulsa on Saturday.

 The brewery also partnered with small businesses.